 2012-13: Cederholm made his debut in Sweden’s Elitserien as a 17-year-old — skating in 12 games for Rogle — and skated for Sweden’s U18 team at the 2012 Ivan Hlinka Memorial tournament.
 He had no points with 6 penalty minutes and was -1; averaging nine minutes of ice time per game.
 Rogle finished last in the Elitserien — winning 15 of 55 games — and was relegated to Allsvenskan after finishing fifth in the six-team Kval series.
 Cederholm played 38 games for Rogle’s U20 team, including two playoff games, scoring 5 goals with 8 assists, and was +25 with 64 penalty minutes.
 In 11 games with Rogle’s U18 team he had 2 assists and was +4 with 16 penalty minutes.
 In the pre-season Ivan Hlinka Tournament he scored 1 goal with 2 assists and was +3 with 2 penalty minutes.
 Ranked 25th amongst European skaters in Central Scouting’s final rankings prior to the 2013 NHL Draft, he was selected by Vancouver in the fifth round (145th overall).
 Cederholm was selected by Portland in the first round (60th overall) of the 2013 CHL Import Draft and will play for the Winterhawks in 2013-14.

-Big, mobile, with solid defensive skills, Cederholm is a shutdown specialist.
-He excels at staying with his man, and positioning himself to best stay with his check.
-He will not put up monstrous offensive numbers, but he acquits himself well with a good first pass out of he defensive zone.
+Cederholm is a big, mobile defenseman with solid defensive skills and an edge to his game.
+He is a shutdown specialist and excels at staying with his man and positioning himself to best stay with his check.
+He will not put up monstrous offensive numbers but can start the transition with an accurate first pass out of the defensive zone.